Aquafina-water-bottle/jp-mining-note/docs/docs/jpresources.md

         the desired region (say, with ctrl+b) instead of having to edit the raw HTML of the field (say, with ctrl+shift+x).

+See also: [How to automatically highlight the targetted word within the sentence
+    *for already existing cards*](https://github.com/MarvNC/JP-Resources#anki-automatically-highlight-in-sentence).

 ---